ibNez/rag-document-handler/docs/installation.md

 - Configure environment variables via `.env` (see root `README.md`).
 - Visit [Usage Guide](usage.md) to interact with the application.
-- The `knowledgebase.db` SQLite database is created on first run to store URL and future email metadata.
+- The `knowledgebase.db` SQLite database is created on first run to store URL and email metadata.

 ## TODOs